zairalaraib/data-viz/README.md

 # Data Visualization

-### This repository is for what I have learned from the IBM Data Science Course
+### This repository is for storing what I have learned in the IBM Data Science Course by Coursera